-UpToDate® is an evidence-based, physician-authored medical information resource available via the Web, desktop computer and mobile device.
+UpToDate® is an evidence-based, physician-authored medical information resource available via the web, desktop computer and mobile device.
 With UpToDate, physicians can answer questions quickly, increase their clinical knowledge and improve patient care.
-Patients may also subscribe to UpToDate's patient information and gain access to the same current, in-depth medical content trusted by physicians, allowing patients and physicians to make shared medical decisions.
-Founded in 1992 and headquartered in Waltham, Mass., UpToDate is relied on by more than 360,000 clinicians worldwide, almost 90 percent of academic medical centers in the US and thousands of patients.
-UpToDate is part of Wolters Kluwer Health, a leading provider of information and business intelligence for students, professionals and institutions in medicine, nursing, allied health, pharmacy and the pharmaceutical industry.
-Click here for more information about the UpToDate International Grant Subscription Program on GHDonline.
+UpToDate is relied on by more than 360,000 clinicians worldwide, almost 90 percent of academic medical centers in the US and thousands of patients.
+GHDonline members working in low-resource settings may be eligible for free access to UpToDate.
+Learn more about the UpToDate International Grant Subscription Program.